Phuket Covid 19: Phuket marks 44 new COVID cases, no new deaths

-The report for Dec 16 marked two new infections among Sandbox tourist arrivals and two new infections among Test & Go tourists, and one new infection among other international arrivals.
+The report for Dec 19 marked five new infections among Sandbox tourist arrivals and three new infections among Test & Go tourists, but no new infections among other international arrivals.

-After 55 COVID deaths in September, 44 deaths in October and 18 deaths in November, officials have marked just four COVID deaths in Phuket so far in December.
+After 55 COVID deaths in September, 44 deaths in October and 18 deaths in November, officials so far have now marked six COVID deaths in Phuket in December.

 - Dec 13 - 50 new cases